 The Wakala Assets and the Mudaraba Assets shall together constitute the "Sukuk Assets" for each Series.
-For each Series, the percentage of the Proceeds used to purchase the Wakala Assets shall be the "Wakala Percentage" and the percentage of the Proceeds paid to the Mudaraba Capital shall be the "Mudaraba Percentage" for such Series.
+For each Series, the percentage of the Proceeds used to purchase the Wakala Assets shall be the "Wakala Percentage" and the percentage of the Proceeds paid to the Mudarib as the Mudaraba Capital shall be the "Mudaraba Percentage" for such Series.